ook/sncf_api/README.md

 => #<SncfApi::Response:0x008fe8456 … >
 stop_points.count
 => 3809
-# Yes, there's an easier way to get the total_count on every page of the API, but that's just an example:
+# Yes, there's an easier way to get the total_count on every page of the API, but that's
+# just an example:
 req.pagination['total_result']
 => 3809

+# Have a look to your plan consumption :
+req.countdown
+=> {:per_day=>2843, :per_month=>89843, :per_month_started_at=>2015-06-23 11:35:41 UTC, :per_day_started_at=>2015-06-23 11:35:41 UTC}
 ```

+Now you have all tools to explore SNCF API in your hands.
+In next iterations, I'll add some high-level wrappers for the different entities.
+For now, just read the API doc! https://data.sncf.com/api/documentation

 ## Development